Harmony is a public blockchain with sharding infrastructure that focuses on speed and security in decentralized applications.

 Traders can trade ONE token with other cryptocurrencies and fiat money in major exchanges like Binance, Huobi, Gate, WazirX, Kucoin, Bitmax, Bistonic, Vitex, and Hitbtc.
 For storing One token, there are multiple choices available for users.

 Harmony Wallet that is a browser extension, is the official solution for storing the token.
-Other wallets include Trust Wallet, Ledger, Math Wallet, Sprout, and Safepal.
+Other wallets include Trust Wallet, Ledger, Math Wallet, Sprout, Safepal and Guarda Wallet.

 Also, hmy Command Line Interface is available for users that can be used as a local wallet or a way to interact with Ledger Nano hardware wallets. hmy CLI provides multiple features for users like creating wallets, checking balance, sending signed transactions to the mainnet, looking up previous transactions, recovering keys, etc. OSX, Linux, and Windows support hmy CLI.